 cd /extdisks/sda1 cp pb-boot-xiaomi3-20180726-0d8505f.img /tmp cd /tmp mtd write pb-boot-xiaomi3-20180726-0d8505f.img Bootloader reboot

 4.5.
-Wait until the led turns into blue
+Unplug the USB.
+Now wait until the led turns into blue

 4.6.
 Power off the router (disconnect the power cable) and then hold the reset button then power up the router, release the reset button after 2/3 seconds after powering up.
 You will see breath style yellow led will glow

 4.7.
 Connect your router through LAN cable.
 Cable will go from router’s LAN port (not internet/wan port) to your PC.

 4.8.
 Now go to http://192.168.1.1 (while connected with LAN), you will see a PandoraBox firmware upgrade page. select your Pandorabox firmware (downloaded from step 2.1) and upload it.
 Router will be restarted when done.

 4.9.
 Access the PandoraBox OpenWrt admin page by going http://192.168.1.1, default password is “admin”.
 Language is by default Chinese.
 Don’t panic if you don’t understand anything.
 Just go to the following link to change language.